Fees and costs

 Being aware of the costs involved in studying at UNE will help you get sorted for a secure, successful and stress-free student life.

-Costs that apply directly to all students studying at UNE include course fees, and textbooks / course materials.
+In addition to course fees, you'll to consider the costs of textbooks and course materials.
 Further costs depend on whether you are studying on campus or online, and whether you choose to live on-campus or off-campus.

 The costs of your textbooks and course materials will vary depending on subjects.